Nonconformally Ricci-flat instantons in Conformal Gravity with and without nonlinear matter fields: Kerr-NUT-AdS solution in Conformal Gravity

 \section{Kerr-NUT-AdS solution in Conformal Gravity}

 The construction of stationary solutions in higher-curvature theories of gravity is certainly challenging.
 Since Conformal Gravity has more symmetries than General Relativity, but it reduces to the latter by imposing Neumann boundary conditions on the Fefferman-Graham expansion, it is more likely to find this class of solutions in both Lorentzian and Euclidean signatures.
-For instance, in Ref.~\cite{Mannheim:1990ya}, the extension of the dyonic Kerr-Newman-AdS solution in Conformal Gravity was studied by using the Plebanski-Demianski form.
-Then, in Ref.~\cite{Liu:2012xn}, the dyonic Kerr-Newman-NUT-AdS was studied.
+For instance, in Ref.~\cite{Mannheim:1990ya}, the extension of the dyonic Kerr-Newman-AdS solution in Conformal Gravity was studied by using the Plebanski-Demianski form.\footnote{See Ref.~\cite{Asuncion:2025cxw} for a recent analysis in the absence of the cosmological constant and Maxwell fields.} Then, in Ref.~\cite{Liu:2012xn}, the dyonic Kerr-Newman-NUT-AdS was studied.
 Using Boyer-Lindquist coordinates, the ansatz for the line element is

 where $\Xi=1-a^2/\ell^2$, with $a$ being the rotation parameter, $n$ is the NUT charge, and $C=\pm1,0$ controls the position of the Misner string---the gravitational analog of the Dirac string.
 The $C$ parameter appears from a large gauge transformation that modifies the conserved charges, as we will see next.
 Indeed, as shown by Misner, it can be used to define two regular coordinate patches such that the string is fully eliminated, paying the price of introducing closed timelike curves~\cite{Misner:1963fr}.
 Here, however, we keep the Misner string physical, as it has been shown that it is transparent to geodesic observers~\cite{Clement:2015cxa}.
 The latter has provided a fruitful arena for studying novel thermodynamic properties in the presence of the NUT charge~\cite{Hennigar:2019ive,Bordo:2019slw,Bordo:2019tyh,BallonBordo:2019vrn,Durka:2019ajz,Ciambelli:2020qny}.